codewars/docs/content/getting-started/registering.md

 ## Your new account

-You have proved yourself worthy.
-You have proved yourself committed and willing to learn and improve your skills.
-You are allowed to enter Codewars dojo.
-To get your account created, fill in a couple of details, or use your GitHub account to authenticate on Codewars:
+You have solved your first Codewars challenge.
+Great!
+Now you are ready to have your account created.
+Just fill in a couple of details, or use your GitHub account to authenticate on Codewars:

 ![enlist](./img/registering_05_enlist.png)

-Great, your account is created!
+Great, your account is registered!

 **Important note:** Codewars will send you an email to confirm your email account.
 Go to your inbox and click on confirmation link in the message titled `"Confirm your account...
 Dojo Access Link"`, received from Codewars.
 Until you do this, you will be allowed to train and solve tasks, but some actions will be restricted or unavaliable for you.
 For example, you won't be able to create discourse posts.
 If you cannot find the email, check `Spam` folder of your inbox!
 If you do not confirm your account right now, you can always ask Codewars to resend you the confirmation email by clicking dedicated button in your account panel (we will get to your account panel soon).